Quantitative characterization of finite simple groups: a complement: The spectrum characterization of finite simple groups

 After the publication of the literature \cite{160}, Brandl wrote to the author and posed two questions, one of which is: If the orders of elements in a finite group $G$ are consecutive integers, that is, $\pi_e(G)= \{1, 2, 3,\cdots, n\}$, then what is the largest possible value of $n$ that can continue consecutively?
 Obviously, this question imposes a ``consecutive " condition on the spectrum of the group.
 In order to solve this question, the author considered prime graph components of finite groups and found the key reference \cite{201} to resolve this problem (Refer to \cite{83, 102} for the relevant literature and to \cite{103} for the most comprehensive description of the prime graph components).

 \begin{defi}[See \cite{201}] Let $G$ be a finite group.
 The simple graph $\Gamma(G)$ of $G$ is given by $\pi_e(G)$ as follows: This graph has vertex set $\pi(G)$, and two vertices $p$ and $q$ are adjacent if and only if $pq\in \pi_e(G)$, denoted by $p\sim q$.
 Denote the connected components of the graph $\Gamma(G)$ by $t(G)$, and using $\pi_i=\pi_i(G)$ $(i=1,2,\cdots, t(G))$, we denote the $i$th connected component of $\Gamma(G)$.
 If the order of $G$ is even, denote the component containing $2$ by $\pi_1(G)$.
 This graph $\Gamma(G)$ is usually called the prime graph of group $G$.
-It was proposed by Grunberg and Kegel in 1975, hence it is also said to be the Grunberg-Kegel graph of group $G$ (abbreviated as GK(G)). \end{defi}
+It was proposed by K. W. Gruenberg and O. H. Kegel in 1975, hence it is also said to be the Gruenberg-Kegel graph of group $G$ \textup{(}abbreviated as prime graph \rm{GK(G)}\textup{)}. \end{defi}

 It is evident from the definition of the prime graph that $\pi_e(G)$ determines $\Gamma(G)$.
 However, conversely, the same $\Gamma(G)$ can correspond to different sets $\pi_e(G)$.
 Therefore, using $\Gamma(G)$ to study finite groups, especially finite simple groups, has become a new research topic.